seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 ## Instructions

-## Exercise 2: Assign policies and governance to management groups
+## Exercise 2: Manage Governance via Azure Policy

+In this Exercise, you will have:

++ Task 1: Create an Assignment through an Azure built-in Policy
++ Task 2: Applying the Policy definition to a Storage account.

+## Estimated timing: 30 minutes

-### Task 1: Enforce tagging via an Azure policy
+### Task 1: Create an Assignment through an Azure built-in Policy

 In this task, you will assign the built-in *Require a tag and its value on resources* policy to the resource group.